-The due diligence system is applicable to all our suppliers of gold, silver, platinum group metals, diamonds, and coloured gemstones.
+The due diligence system is applicable to all our suppliers of precious metals, minerals and gemstones (sapphires, rubies, emeralds and diamonds).

 Internal Management

 Chopard's Head of Corporate Sustainability (HCS) leads the due diligence system and the audit programme.
 In doing so, the HCS works closely with Chopard's purchasers and buyers dealing directly with our company's business partners.